mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### By a beginner for beginners

-I'm a beginner, and this is a beginner-level guide.
+Even though I've been doing homelab stuff for the past few years, I still consider myself a beginner, and this is a beginner-level guide.

-I've read a lot of other homelab guides, and they seem like the author is building their 20th rack.
-They don't explain their thought process or why they rejected alternatives.
-They just say that they chose X component, and it's a great component, and you should buy it too.
+I've read a lot of other homelab guides where the author sounds like they're building their 20th rack.
+They don't explain their thought process for choosing components or why they rejected alternatives.
+At this point, they probably don't even know.
+They've been doing it so long that the decisions have become unconscious.

-Because this is my first time building a server rack, I'm walking you through how I approached it as a beginner so you can understand my thought process.
+Because this is my first time building a server rack, I'm free from the curse of knowledge (TODO: link).
+I'm walking you through how I approached the process for the first time so that you can follow along.

 ### No conflict of interest

-Most posts about homelab are funded by affiliate links.
+The uncomfortable truth about most homelab blog posts is that they're funded by affiliate links.

+If you're not familiar with affiliate links, it means that if a blog post links to a product, and the reader makes a purchase through that link, the author of the blog post receives a commission.

+Authors can still provide valuable information despite using affiliate links, but it creates a clear conflict of interest.
+An author is inherently biased if they get paid by merchants they recommend.
+And it incentivizes recommending expensive products, as commissions are usually percentage-based.

 I'm not getting paid by anyone or receiving any free products.

-Some of them give helpful information regardless, but affiliate links make the author inherently biased.
-They have a vested interest in you purchasing more expensive gear because they make more money that way.
-They also have an interest in directing you to merchants that pay them the most rather than the merchants that serve customers best.

-I'm writing this out of vanity.
-I do have financial interest in that I sell a product that's in the homelab space, but I've been writing homelab posts long before that.
+I write my blog out of vanity.
+My payment is hearing people tell me that they found the article interesting or useful.

+My one bias is that my rack contains a TinyPilot, a hardware device that I created, but I'll disclose that whenever it's mentioned.

 ## Choosing a rack

-Obviously, if you're going to build a server rack, it seems like the first thing you'd choose is the rack itself.
+If you're buildig a server rack, it seems like the first thing you'd choose is the rack itself.

 It's not that simple.

 Choosing a rack is an iterative process.
 You can't decide what type of rack to buy until you know what will go into your rack.
-But knowing what type of racks are available also informs what components make sense to buy.
+But knowing what type of racks are available also informs what components to buy.

-I found it helpful to begin by browsing racks to get a sense of pricing, features, and size options.
-After that, I made a rough list of components I wanted, counted up how much space they'd take up, and then returned to my rack candidates to decide which rack fit my needs.
+Here's the process I followed to pick a server rack:

+1. Browse racks casually to get a high-level view of pricing, features, and size options.
+1. Make a rough list of components I want for my rack.
+1. Calculate how much height and depth I'll need for the components I want.
+1. Narrow the list of racks that meet my needs.
+1. Repeat steps 2-4 as needed.

 ### How many rack units?